Planned Maintenance System – Benefits and Best Practice

 Exploring the intricate realm of PMS, a variety of maintenance strategies emerge.

-Preventive maintenance is at the vanguard, acting as a defense mechanism against potential breakdowns.
 The approach involves more than simple tasks like oil changes or fan belt replacements.
 It’s about ensuring that operations continue seamlessly without interruption.

 Conversely, planned unscheduled maintenance adopts an approach where less critical assets are monitored until they show subtle signs of wear or concern rather than being routinely serviced.